 Institute on Journalism and Media will provide a multinational group of 18 journalism faculty and other related specialists with a deeper understanding of the role of journalism and the media in U.S. society.
 It will examine major topics in journalism, including the concept of a "free press," First Amendment rights, and the media's relationship to the public interest.
 The legal and ethical questions posed by journalism will be incorporated into every aspect of the institute.
 The institute will cover strategies for teaching students of journalism the basics of the tradecraft: researching, reporting, writing, and editing.
 The program will also highlight technology's impact on journalism, addressing the influence of the internet, the globalization of the news media, the growth of satellite television and radio networks, and other advances in media that are transforming the profession.
-Pending grant approval, the institute will be hosted by Ohio University.

 Institute on Religious Pluralism in the United States will provide a multinational group of up to 18 foreign university faculty and practitioners with a deeper understanding of U.S. society and culture, past and present, through an examination of religious pluralism in the United States and its intersection with American democracy.
 Employing a multi-disciplinary approach, drawing on fields such as history, political science, sociology, anthropology, law and others where appropriate, the program will explore both the historical and contemporary relationship between church and state in the United States.
 Participants will examine the following aspects of religious pluralism in the United States: the ways in which religious thought and practice have influenced, and been influenced by, the development of American-style democracy; the intersections of religion and politics in the United States in such areas as elections, public policy, and foreign policy; and the sociology and demography of religion in the United States today, including a survey of the diversity of contemporary religious beliefs and its impact on American politics.
-Pending grant approval, the institute will be hosted by the University of California at Santa Barbara.